JorisVdBos/Data-Cleaning-Assignment/README.md

 The "run_analysis.R" file contains R code to tidy the data set found here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip describes the variables that result after running the "run_analysis.R".

+"Codebook.md" contains information about the results of "run_analysis.R" and explaination on the columns of the resulting data frames of the R code.

 ## Dataset License:
 Use of this dataset in publications must be acknowledged by referencing the following publication [1]